Ryo Takahashi (musician)

 Ryo Takahashi (高橋諒, Takahashi Ryō) is a Japanese musician and composer.
-Growing up, Takahashi was a fan of American rock band The Ventures, which inspired him to take a musical career, and university inspired him to become a composer, which he was given his first lead role in with Please Tell Me!
+Growing up, Takahashi was a fan of American rock band the Ventures, which inspired him to take a musical career, and university inspired him to become a composer, which he was given his first lead role in with Please Tell Me!
 Galko-chan in 2016.
 Since 2016, he has done music composition for various series, such as ACCA: 13-Territory Inspection Dept. and SK8 the Infinity.
 Under the name Void_Chords, he has performed theme songs for Two Car, Princess Principal, and Arifureta: From Commonplace to World's Strongest.

 Biography

 Ryo Takahashi was born on November 1, 1985.
-Growing up, Takahashi was a fan of American rock band The Ventures, which would inspire him to pursue a musical career.
+Growing up, Takahashi was a fan of American rock band the Ventures, which would inspire him to pursue a musical career.
 While in university, Takahashi studied musical composition, which would influence him to become a composer.
 In 2016, he made his debut as lead composer with the anime adaptation of Please Tell Me!
 Galko-chan.

 In 2017, he composed the music for the anime adaptation of ACCA: 13-Territory Inspection Dept. and as Void_Chords the opening for Princess Principal.
-At the Crunchyroll Anime Awards, the former was nominated for best soundtrack and the latter for best opening theme.
+At the 2nd Crunchyroll Anime Awards, the former was nominated for Best Score and the latter for Best Opening.